BigCatCreations/Licenses/template.md

 - Changes in material properties.

 ### Derivatives
-Derivatives are defined as any materials that use elements (e.g., concepts, meshes, textures, materials) that were provided by the licensor.
+Derivatives are defined as any materials that use elements (e.g., concepts, meshes, textures, materials, etc...) that were provided by the licensor.

 ## Agreement